NVR Configuration for IP Cameras with and without PoE Switch: Step-by-Step Guide

 A Network Video Recorder (NVR) system is a software application designed to collect and store videos captured by all cameras connected to the network on mass storage devices.

 Unlike other storage devices, it features no specific video capture hardware, and the software is operated on a dedicated device.
-NVR is usually employed on the IP video surveillance systems, and they are capable of streaming video/audio data on a single cable.
+NVR is usually employed on the IP video surveillance systems, and nvr connection is achieved over a single cable that streams video/audio data, simplifying installation and reducing cable clutter.

 NVR is very much similar to digital video recorders (DVR).
 DVR is mainly used with analog cameras, whereas NVR is used with IP Cameras.
 It is basically a DVR of an IP camera.